 Are you planning a trip to Florida?
 From historic St. Augustine to the funky Florida Keys, there’s a travel experience for every interest.
-For boomers who enjoy a scenic drive, be sure to add a Big Bend Scenic Byway road trip to your itinerary.
+But For boomers who enjoy a scenic drive, be sure to add a Big Bend Scenic Byway road trip to your Florida road trip itinerary.

 When you’ve had enough of beaches, enjoying a boomer adventure on one of the Florida scenic highways is a great change of pace.
 Let’s head straight to the panhandle to get started on a trip that explores nature’s beauty on the Gulf Coast of Florida.

 Follow James Richardson’s tips for a road trip along Big Bend Scenic Byway in Florida.
 Whether you’re looking for a walk on a forest trail, experiencing rich heritage, or adventuring in national wildlife refuges, you’ll find something fun to do.

 There is a part of the state of Florida that brings to mind the way the Sunshine State used to be, before the elaborate development and all the high rise condominiums.
 Granted, it’s nice to stay in one of those grand buildings situated on beautiful white sandy beaches and enjoy the convenience of nearby restaurants and shops.

 But, my bride of 54 years and I have often wondered if there was a part of Florida that remains the way it used to be.
 So we drove Highway 98 (and other portions of the Big Bend Scenic Byway) in search of fun things to do in Old Florida.